The UNC Charlotte Department of Dance offers scholarships in two categories.

 The Department of Dance provides innovation and leadership in the discipline through careful practices in performance, choreography, and teacher training that support the diverse perspectives of dance as a global art form.

 The University of North Carolina at Charlotte is committed to equality of educational opportunity and does not discriminate against applicants, students, or employees based on race, color, national origin, religion, sex, sexual orientation, age, or disability.
 In keeping with this commitment, UNC Charlotte actively seeks to promote diversity in its educational environment through its recruitment, enrollment, and hiring practices.

 For more information, please contact Delia Neil.

-The Department of Dance also offers scholarships to CONTINUING STUDENTS who have demonstrated consistent contribution to the Department and have made significant progress in dance and related studies.
+The Department of Dance also offers scholarships to CONTINUING DANCE/DANCE EDUCATION MAJORS who have demonstrated consistent contribution to the Department and have made significant progress in dance and related studies.
 These are one-time awards.
 Students may reapply each year.